enspirit/wlang/README.md

 # Sinatra integration

-WLang comes bundled with built-in support for [Sinatra](https://github.com/sinatra/sinatra).
+WLang comes bundled with built-in support for [Sinatra](https://github.com/sinatra/sinatra) >= 1.4 (release still in progress).
 As usual in Sinatra, you can simply invoke wlang as follows:

     get '/' do
       wlang :index, :locals => { ... }